benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 # Working on

 - Helm3

-- Liveness & readiness probes
-- Helm test
-- Breaking up helmfile monolith
+TODO - add more about how we compelete the loop w/ probes and helm test How blue matador alerts to slack

 ---